IHE/QRPH.mADX/input/pagecontent/volume-3.md

 - Which period types are appropriate for which data elements.
 For an informative sample of period types please see the Aggregate Data Exchange Technical Framework Supplement Appendix 8J – (Informative) Formatting of times and time intervals in ADX.
 - Description of age disaggregations shall follow the format described in the ADX Profile (Appendix 8K – Representation of age groups in ADX).

 The preceding is not an exhaustive list.
-Other business rules that may affect interoperability may need to be established such as bounds on data values, bounds on date ranges, relationships between different data elements (e.g., the sum of these data elements cannot be greater than the sum of those data elements, etc.)
+Other business rules that may affect interoperability may need to be established such as bounds on data values, bounds on date ranges, relationships between different data elements (e.g. the sum of these data elements cannot be greater than the sum of those data elements, etc.).